List of Spriggan characters: Bowman

 Bowman (ボーマン, Booman) is a former knife instructor in the Spriggans who taught Yu the basics of knife combat before moving to Trident.
 He is sent to Phantom Island to kill Yu and recover a Message Plate, though later dies of injuries sustained during knife combat.
-In the 2022 ONA adaptation, he is voiced by Takayuki Sugō.
+In the 2022 ONA adaptation, he is voiced by Takayuki Sugō in Japanese and Kaiji Tang in English.

 British Military

 Maria Clemente

 Maria Clemente (マリア・クレメンティ, Maria Kurementei) is one of the British army's youngest officers, having enlisted in the army as a Lieutenant-Colonel at the age of 20.
 She assists Yu in defeating Mauser and eliminating the Berserker, sustaining a shot in her stomach.
-In the 2022 ONA adaptation, she is voiced by Saori Hayami.
+In the 2022 ONA adaptation, she is voiced by Saori Hayami in Japanese and Gilli Messer in English.

 Professor Mauser

 Mauser (マウザー, Mauzaa) is a research scientist who enlists the help of the British army in securing the remains of the Berserker from an excavation site in rural Britain.
 He dies when Maria turns his pistol against him during a fight in the main control room, killing the enraged scientist.
+In the 2022 ONA adaptation, He is voiced by Ikkyu Juku in Japanese and William Salyers in English.